+To uncover the mechanisms behind this phenomenon, we perform a comprehensive analysis of model behavior.
+Our findings show that stronger models possess inherent capabilities that reduce reliance on complex training.
+They exhibit superior confidence calibration, accurately distinguishing correct from incorrect outputs without additional supervision.
+Even when trained with random documents, these models generalize well across datasets.
+Attention visualizations further reveal that high-capacity models naturally learn effective attention patterns under simple training, explaining the diminishing gains from sophisticated methods.

+These findings reveal a shift in how robust RAG systems should be designed: as model capacity increases, simpler training and retrieval strategies become not only sufficient but preferable.
+This shift opens up new opportunities for scalable RAG applications, and prompts a rethinking of training priorities in the context of model scaling.

-The main contributions of this work are: \begin{itemize}[leftmargin=0.6cm, itemindent=0cm, itemsep=0pt] \item \textbf{Finding:} We reveal that as model capabilities increase, the benefits of sophisticated training strategies diminish substantially. \item \textbf{Rationale:} Through systematic analysis, we trace this finding to powerful models' inherent capabilities, demonstrating that they naturally possess strong confidence calibration, generalization, and effective attention mechanisms, regardless of training sophistication. \item \textbf{Insights:} We provide practical guidelines for future RAG development, advocating for architectural simplification with powerful models and highlighting new theoretical perspectives on model scaling laws. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item \textbf{Finding:} We demonstrate that the marginal benifit from sophisticated robust training diminish significantly as model capacity increases. \item \textbf{Rationale:} Through detailed analysis, we attribute this finding to intrinsic properties of stronger models-including better confidence calibration, cross-task generalization, and effective attention patterns—even under simple robust training. \end{itemize}